ifiokjr/scaffold/readme.md

 `eta` is the template engine used in `scaffold`.
 Any file that is ends with the `.template` extension will be processed by `eta`.

-Variables can be referenced in the template using the `<%= it.name %>` syntax. `it` is the variable that stores all the data captures in the `scaffold.config.ts` file.
+Variables can be referenced in the template using the `<%= it.name %>` syntax. `it` can be used to referenced the data passed from the `scaffold.config.ts` file.

-File names can also use the template syntax.
-For example, `<%= it.name %>.txt` in a project with the name `my-project` will rename the file to `my-project.txt`.
+File names can use an alternate platform independent syntax.
+For example, `[[it.name]].txt` in a project with the name `my-project` will rename the file to `my-project.txt`.
+It may be easier to use the `getRenamed` via the `scaffold.config.ts` file.

 `eta` has a whole host of features which you can learn about [here](https://eta.js.org/docs/syntax#syntax-overview).